skylynf/skylynf.github.io/_pages/academic.md

 ### Detail:

 TensorACO is notable for its elegance, simplicity, and scalability.
-With tensorization, the method optimized acceleration 89 times compared to serialization methods with no loss of solution quality.
-New exploration of the i-roulette method of choosing movement has produced substantial findings, achieved an extra acceleration of 2.12x.
+With tensorization, the method optimized acceleration **89** times compared to serialization methods with no loss of solution quality.
+New exploration of the i-roulette method of choosing movement has produced substantial findings, achieved an extra acceleration of** 2.12x**.

 Preparing for upcoming submission to the Genetic and Evolutionary Computation Conference 2024.